MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/macros.md

 If defined, includes helper functions to assist in native debug visualizations in Visual Studio.
 The code isn't used at runtime; it exists only for debugging.

 If you don't customize this macro, then visualization support functions are enabled if **_DEBUG** is defined.
 For more details, see [Visual Studio native debug visualization (natvis) for C++/WinRT](natvis.md).

+You're allowed to combine files with different settings for **WINRT_NATVIS**.

+If any file is compiled with **WINRT_NATVIS** support, then the resulting module will have native debug visualizations enabled.

 ## WINRT_EXPORT, WINRT_FAST_ABI_SIZE